IE-TeamD12/Hygieia/README.md

 # IE Tableau

-Consists of 2 tableau workbooks, and the data is included with the workbook,the descriptions of the workbooks are as follows:
+Consists of 2 tableau workbooks, and the data is included with the workbook, the descriptions of the workbooks are as follows:

 1. **Infection Prevention** - It is a dashboard that maps the preventive measures to each infection;